Columbia MBA Essay Tips for 2026-2027

 Why do you prefer the January entry term?
 (50 characters maximum)

-If you are planning to enter Columbia for the August start term, you should answer this question.
-If you plan to change careers post-MBA, an internship will be important for you.
-What internship will you pursue, and how do you plan to use the time to leverage an offer or crucial work experience?
-If you want to use the summer to start or continue your own business, make sure you are clear about what you will do.
-In either circumstance, you should explain why your summer experience will help you achieve your post-MBA goals.
+August-entry applicants answer this one.
+If you plan to change careers post-MBA, an internship is important.
+Which internship will you pursue, and how will you use the time to land an offer or gain crucial experience?
+If you want to start or continue your own venture, be clear about what you will do.
+Either way, explain why your summer will help you reach your post-MBA goals.

 Through your resume and recommendation, we have a clear sense of your professional path to date.
 What are your career goals over the next three to five years and what is your long-term dream job?
 (500 words)

-As you discuss your goals, reference your past experiences and the pivotal moments that shaped your direction.
-Use specific examples to ground your vision and demonstrate momentum.
-Your goals should show a logical progression, but it’s equally important to show how you’re prepared to evolve.
+As you discuss your goals, reference the past experiences and pivotal moments that shaped your direction.
+Use specific examples to ground your vision and show momentum.
+Your goals should follow a logical progression, but it is equally important to show how you are prepared to evolve.

-For example, perhaps you want to be a general manager of a company or division.
-But right now, you have been working primarily in marketing.
-To prepare, you might take classes in finance and strategy and take part in consulting projects while interning at a start-up.
-These experiences will prepare you for a general management role, and CBS’s access to New York-based startups, hands-on learning, and cross-disciplinary electives helps accelerate that path.
+Say you want to become a general manager but have worked primarily in marketing.
+You might take finance and strategy classes, join consulting projects, and intern at a startup.
+Those steps prepare you for general management, and CBS’s access to New York startups, hands-on learning, and cross-disciplinary electives accelerate your progress along that path.

-Most importantly, Columbia wants to know who you are and how you are different from other applicants.
-Don’t try to be an ideal applicant.
-Instead, reveal your genuine personality, motivations, and goals.
+Most importantly, Columbia wants to know who you are and how you differ from other applicants.
+Do not try to be the ideal applicant.
+Reveal your genuine personality, motivations, and goals.
+You might blend personal and professional interests here, or focus on one angle depending on your other essays.
+Specifics are what set you apart.

 Please share a specific example of how you made a team more collaborative, more inclusive or fostered a greater sense of community within an organization.
 (250 words)